 The Health Education and Training Institute (HETI) supports education and training for excellent health care across the NSW Health system.

-HETI ensures that education and training:
+HETI promotes education and training that:

-- enhance workforce skills, flexibility and productivity.
+- enhances workforce skills, flexibility and productivity.

 HETI’s main functions are to: